Quick Enquiry

 EPR Registration for Plastic Waste Management (PWM) - Overview

-Plastics are an integral part of modern life, widely used in packaging, consumer goods, and various industries.
-However, their non-biodegradable nature poses significant environmental challenges.
-In India alone, approximately 5.6 million tons of plastic waste are generated annually.
-To tackle this growing concern, the Central Pollution Control Board (CPCB), under the Indian government, introduced the concept of Extended Producer Responsibility (EPR) through the Plastic Waste Management Rules, 2016.
+Plastics have become an essential part of modern life, widely used in packaging, consumer goods, and various industries.
+However, their non-biodegradable nature presents significant environmental challenges.
+In India alone, approximately 5.6 million tons of plastic waste is generated each year.
+To address this growing issue, the Central Pollution Control Board (CPCB), Indian government introduced the concept of Extended Producer Responsibility (EPR) through the Plastic Waste Management Rules, 2016.
+EPR holds producers, importers, and brand owners accountable for managing the plastic waste generated from their products.
+This responsibility includes adopting eco-friendly practices such as recycling, reusing materials, and ensuring proper end-of-life waste management.

 Understanding Extended Producer Responsibility (EPR)